doctorfree/RoonCommandLine/markdown/play_genre.1.md

 play_genre - Play Roon Library Genre

 # SYNOPSIS
-**play_genre** [*GENRE*]
+**play_genre** [ GENRE ]

 # DESCRIPTION
-**play_genre** Plays the Roon Library genre named *GENRE*.
+Plays the Roon Library genre named *GENRE*.
 If no library genre name matches *GENRE* exactly, search for Roon Library genre whose name contains the case-sensitive string *GENRE*.
-If there is a unique match on the search substring then it will play that genre.
-If more than one Roon Library genre name matches the search substring then it will return a list of matching genre names.
+If there is a unique match on the search substring then *play_genre* will play that genre.
+If more than one Roon Library genre name matches the search substring then *play_genre* will return a list of matching genre names.
 To play an genre using the substring search facility, enough of a substring must be supplied to uniquely match a Roon Library genre name.

 # COMMAND LINE OPTIONS
 **GENRE**